Photographing the Perseids

 - After that just take photos and hope you get a few bright meteors on film

-The results can be seen below.
+The results or me Photographing the Perseids can be seen below.
 The first shot shows the International Space Station passing directly overhead and top left is a Perseids originating in the North East.

 The second photo shows 2 Perseid meteors captured in the 30 second exposure – you can see some cloud building to the left of the photo, as it streaks while moving during the exposure.